All Episodes

 They told the nation's poor to drop dead.

-They told them we don't really care about your minimum wage.
+They told them, we don't really care about your minimum wage.

-They voted down that Senate bill where they stopped cloture.
+They voted down that Senate bill.

 Details, lots of other stuff on the other side.